sherlock-audit/2022-11-bullvbear/README.md

 `matchOrder(Order calldata order, bytes calldata signature)`

-Anybody can create an Order offchain (with signature), if he is willing to take a Bull or Bear position on specific parameters served by our website.
+Anybody can create an Order offchain (with signature) to take a Bull or a Bear position with a specific set of parameters displayed on our website.
 He would be the Maker of this Order.

 Then anybody that submits this Order to BvbProtocol, through this method, would be the Taker of this Order.

 This Order could be matched only if several requirements are met, like Maker and Taker having enough liquidity to pay for their due, but also having approved BvbProtocol to move their funds on their behalf.

-After an Order have been matched, it will be considered as a Contract by BvbProtocol.
+After an Order has been matched, it will be considered as a Contract by BvbProtocol.

 All funds will be held by BvbProtocol, which will be the amount paid by the Bull (`order.collateral` + fees) and the Bear (`order.premium` + fees).